hansubkim808/NoAutoWork/README.md

 # NoAutoWork
-Python-based Automation Toolkit for Rappers, Producers, and Sound Engineers
+Python-based Automation Toolkit for Rappers, Producers, and Sound Engineers.
+If you get it you get it